Mikejo5000/vsts-docs-pr/docs/notifications/troubleshoot-not-getting-email.md

 ## Step 8: Check your configured email address
 Check if your preferred email address is set to the address you're expecting the email.
 This is a user profile setting.
 Hover over profile icon to view your preferred email address.

+## Step 9: Is this a team subscription which contains a "@Me" filter clause
+If a team or group subscription contains an @Me filter clause and the target email recipients which contains an AD group, no members of the AD group will not match the filter clause.
+This is due to the fact that AD groups are not expanded for filter matching.

+## Step 10: Do you have permission to see the event artifact
+Emails will not be sent which contains event artifact data, such as a work item, to a recipient who does not have permission to view the artifact.
+The only way to know if an email was _filtered_ for this reason is to view notification delivery logs.
+Click [here](troubleshoot-subscription-logging.md) to learn more about enabling and retrieving subscriptoin and delivery logging.

 ## Contact customer support
 If you're not able to resolve the issue with the steps above, consider contacting [customer support](troubleshoot-contact-support.md)